MalignantCarp/obsidian-word-statistics/README.md

 #### Word Statistics Settings
  - Monitor: Choose if word count statistics are monitored for All (Markdown) Files, just Project Files (those included as part of a project), or just Monitored Project Files (files included in projects that have been configured to record word statistics).
 Note that previously-recorded stats will not be removed if you change options.
  - Writing Timeout: This configures the window in which you will still be considered writing
+ - Paranoia Mode: This configures whether or not CSV files are output (per Paranoia Interval) every so many minutes.
+Note that this will only fire once if there are no new statistics to output.
+ - Paranoia Interval: This configures the interval of which CSV files of statistics are output (every 1 - 30 minutes).

 ### Tracked Statistics
  - Words Added: Any time the word count goes up, it counts as words added.